flxbl-io/docs-sfp/environment-management/environments/org-registration.md

 ```

 {% hint style="warning" %}
 Deleting an org registration will break any environments linked to that org.
+Update or delete affected environments first.
 {% endhint %}

 ## CI/CD Integration